Ellis County Emergency Services District (ESD) 5 Fiscal Summary

 Overview of ESD 5 and Services Provided

-Emergency Services District 5 (ESD 5) is a local government established in 1987 to offer fire protection and emergency response services to specific unincorporated areas in Ellis County.
+Emergency Services District 5 (ESD 5) is a local government originally established in 1987 as a Rural Fire Prevention District to offer fire protection and emergency response services to the City of Ferris and specific unincorporated areas in Ellis County.
 ESD 5 supports thousands of residents, including communities surrounding the City of Ferris.
-ESD 5 contracts with two fire stations, one operated by the City and one operated by ESD.
-The City station is staffed by public safety officers certified in police work, firefighting and as emergency medical technicians.
-The ESD station provides volunteer staff and training for the volunteers.

 ESD 5 is one of the 310 Emergency Services Districts (ESDs) across Texas, 12 of which are in Ellis County.